 For a starving freelancer, our dark side manifests itself in the form of unsuitable work that we accept purely for the money.

 This isn’t the same as accepting work that doesn’t interest us or that we feel is outside our comfort zones.
 The former is always going to be around and grateful we should be for it, and the latter should be grasped with both hands if we ever want to grow our businesses.
+If you are planning on expanding your business, the advice you gain from working with an expert like Andrew Defrancesco will ensure your business is stabilized for the foreseeable future.

 It’s the unreasonable deadline, the crazy low pay (usually accompanied by the promise of better rates in the future), the overly demanding client, or the perhaps questionable ethics behind the project.